Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 7. Conclusion

 where the factors $U=U( \omega / \omega _c )$ and $V=V( \omega / \omega _c )$ are:

 and the amplitude $\Delta \sigma_\omega ^{max} = \Delta \sigma_\omega ^{max} ( \, \omega , \, \omega_c \tau_q \, ) $ is:

 Here the relaxation times $\tau_q=\tau_q(T_e) $ and $\tau_2 = \tau_2(T_e) $ are given by Eqs.~(\ref{tau_temp_dep}).
-It follows from this result that the oscillation of photoconductivity are suppressed with the increase of the temperature $T_e$ and the ac frequency $\omega$.
-It is seen from Eq.~(\ref{res}) that in the vicinities of the magnetosonic resonances~(\ref{c}) the value $\Delta \sigma_\omega^{max}$ increases as compared with Ref.~(\ref{dep_on_T_ome}) in the large factor $\nu ^2 / \mu ^2 \gg 1 $.
+It follows from this result that the oscillation of photoconductivity are suppressed with the increase of the temperature $T_e$ and the ac frequency~$\omega$.